 It was probably about 10:30 a.m. now and we had yet to receive another call.
 Anxiously waiting for any news, I kept checking the patient status board to see if there were any updates.
 Patient in Operating Room.
 Finally at 11:15 a.m. the surgeon herself calls me and tells me that the surgery was done.
 They were waiting for an x-ray to check the placement of Max’s epidural which would provide her pain relief for the next few days.
 We would receive another phone call when she was being transferred to the Pediatric ICU for recovery.
 An hour goes by and still no call.
 Now I’m starting to worry again.

-At last 12:30 p.m. hits and the surgeon calls me and says she’s up in the PICU now; the anesthesiologist had to redo her epidural which is why it took so long.
+It’s 12:30 p.m. now and the surgeon calls me and says she’s up in the PICU; the anesthesiologist had to redo her epidural which is why it took so long.
 We got to the PICU and she was still drowsy from the anesthesia, but at least she looked comfortable.
-She only had one IV this time but they also had to put a tube in her nose to suction her stomach contents until her bowel function returned.
+She only had one IV this time but they also had to put a tube in her nose to suction her stomach until her bowel function returned.